hack2skill/icc-eliminator-submission/README.md

 ## Todo List
 1. **Adding Our Large Language Model based 3D avatar called CUTY which run on web and VR.**
+We have developed a state-of-the-art 400M large language model with internet search capability, using a Transformer-based architecture similar to GPT.
+It took two years to develop and includes API integration for highly intelligent interaction with a persona.

 https://user-images.githubusercontent.com/48623612/222485817-e996263d-aced-4b49-9180-1f27246d3fb7.mp4

 2. Implement deep reinforcement learning to create an intelligent 3D avatar that can improve the user experience
 3. Add more master classes for batting